reimagined/resolve/docs/tutorial.md

 ## **Lesson 7** - Functionality Enhancements

 In this lesson, you will provide miscellaneous functionality enhancements to your Shopping List application in order to support the full set of data editing operations.
-These steps are not essential, but they will help you to further deepen your understanding of the reSolve framework's fundamentals.
+These steps are not essential, but they will help you further deepen your understanding of the reSolve framework's fundamentals.

 ### Modify the Write Side